eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 ## Eth Docker QuickStart

 For a rapid start, have Ubuntu or Debian Linux installed, and then follow these steps.
-This has been tested on Ubuntu 20.04/22.04 and Debian 11/12.
+This has been tested on Debian 11/12 and Ubuntu 22.04/24.04.

+> If you are using a minimal version of Debian without common utilities installed, please install `sudo` and `git`
+> as the `root` user with `apt install sudo git`, then make your main non-root user a member of the sudo group
+> with `usermod -aG sudo <username>`.
+> Eth Docker itself needs to be installed as that non-root user, for security purposes.

 Download Eth Docker